jesseschalken/fail-whale/README.md

 - Set your exception handler using `set_exception_handler()`.
 - Bind a shutdown handler using `register_shutdown_function()` to catch fatal PHP errors (which bypass the error handler set with `set_error_handler()`) and call your exception handler directly with the resulting `ErrorException`.
 - Check for PHP Bug 61767 and call your exception handler directly with an `ErrorException` if it is not safe to throw it.

+You can also handle errors ignored by the `error_reporting` setting (to log them, for example) by passing another `callable` as the second parameter to `ErrorHandler::bind()`.
+It will be called with the ignored `ErrorException` as its first parameter.

 That's it.
 Easy.